Software Design & Development

 Graduates from UW Bothell are near the Seattle engineering and technology sector, ready to join the growing workforce of skilled professionals and make an impact at local startups and major employers.

-Many graduate certificate alumni are breaking into the industry for the first time and switching careers, and others have worked in industry and need to refresh their skills or need the proper professional credential to move onto master’s degree studies.
-Software Design & Development alumni work at various companies and go on to work in many different roles.
+Many graduate certificate alumni are breaking into the industry for the first time and switching careers, and others have worked in industry and need to refresh their skills or gain the proper professional credential to move onto master’s degree studies.
+Alumni work at various companies and go on to work in many different roles.

 - Expedia Group

 - Associate Developer

 - Project Engineer